Kathi Goertzen: Absences from KOMO

 In 1989, she took a three-month maternity leave upon the birth of her first daughter, Alexa, and another maternity leave again in 1995 after her second daughter, Andrea, was born.

-On December 1, 1998, KOMO announced that Goertzen had been suffering from a type of meningioma, a noncancerous tumor that grows on the brain stem that affects speech and the ability to swallow.
+On December 1, 1998, KOMO announced that Goertzen had been suffering from a type of meningioma, a noncancerous tumor that grows on the brainstem that affects speech and the ability to swallow.
 The announcement led to many longtime KOMO viewers pouring out support, wishing for a speedy recovery.
 Treatment went quickly for the first occurrence, and she returned to KOMO News on January 3, 1999.
 When she returned to the program, her co-anchor, Dan Lewis, said, "Kathi, don't ever leave me like that again."

 The tumor recurred in 2005, resulting in Goertzen announcing a leave of absence on September 16.
 Because the tumor was located near nerves that are vital to speech, it could not be removed completely.
 Goertzen announced on April 2, 2008 that she would be undergoing a third surgery to remove the tumor.
 The surgery "went better than expected" on April 3, and after spending several months on an experimental chemotherapy drug used to fight kidney cancer (with high levels of success), it was announced on August 14 that Goertzen would resume anchor duties alongside Dan Lewis on September 2, 2008.

 A little more than two weeks following her return to KOMO, Goertzen announced that the tumor had grown back yet again, and that she would undergo her fourth operation to have the tumor removed.
 Her announcement topped all the evening newscasts, with longtime news anchor Dan Lewis leading the 11 PM newscast.